annahosanna/To-Do/Thoughts/README.md

 16. Firefly

 ##### Things to explore

 1. Spring Security
 2. Spring Session
-3. Does Vertx need to be wrapped with an HttpSession interface for Spring Session
+3. What is the LOE to integrate Vertx with Spring Session
 4. Scheduled cloudwatch event to purge old sessions (from a session store db)
-5. es4x + Dart Redstone?

-##### Put these quick notes into something
+##### Really really old notes that do not even apply to Vert.X 5

 ```
 final CountDownLatch latch = new CountDownLatch(1);
 final Vertx vertx = Vertx.vertx();